ludofischer/sqlload/README.md

-SQL Loader
+sqlload
 ==========

-SQL Loader executes SQL scripts contained in a directory hierarchy into a PostgreSQL database.
+sqlload executes SQL scripts contained in a directory hierarchy into a PostgreSQL database.

 Usage
 -----